 - Herniated or bulging disc

-Specific kinds of headaches can cause pain to radiate into the neck region.
-Here are some examples of headaches that cause neck pain:
+Specific kinds of headaches can cause pain that radiates into the neck region.
+Here are a few examples of headaches that cause neck pain:

 Migraine